 Recent work includes advice to:

-- Eurobank Ergasias S.A. with regards to the sale of 80% of the share capital of its subsidiary Eurobank Financial Planning Services to doValue S.p.A.,
+- Eurobank Ergasias S.A. with regards to the Greek tax aspects for the sale of 80% of the share capital of its subsidiary Eurobank Financial Planning Services to doValue S.p.A.,

-- The four Greek systemic banks (Alpha Bank, Eurobank, the National Bank of Greece and Piraeus Bank) on their entry into an innovative and ground-breaking servicing agreement with Italian credit institution doBank S.p.A.,
+- The four Greek systemic banks (Alpha Bank, Eurobank, the National Bank of Greece and Piraeus Bank) on Greek tax aspects of their entry into an innovative and ground-breaking servicing agreement with Italian credit institution doBank S.p.A.,

-- Piraeus Bank S.A., Piraeus Leasing S.A. and Piraeus Leases S.A. on the joint sale of their NPL portfolios equivalent to c. €1,682 million of legal claims,
+- Piraeus Bank S.A., Piraeus Leasing S.A. and Piraeus Leases S.A. on the Greek tax aspects of the joint sale of their NPL portfolios equivalent to c. €1,682 million of legal claims,

-- The Joint Lead Managers of the Hellenic Republic’s issuance of €2,500,000,000, 1.875 per cent Notes due 2035, on the terms and conditions set out in the offering circular prepared by the Republic and dated 31st January 2020, on matters of Greek tax law,
+- The Joint Lead Managers on the Greek tax aspects of the Hellenic Republic’s issuance of €2,500,000,000, 1.875 per cent Notes due 2035, on the terms and conditions set out in the offering circular prepared by the Republic and dated 31st January 2020, on matters of Greek tax law,

 - A consortium of Banks led by Goldman Sachs and Credit Suisse on matters of Greek tax law in connection with a €500m fixed rate unsecured bond issue and tender for notes purchase launched by Hellenic Petroleum,